Letter to shareholders

 We are pleased to report that the Sonova Group has achieved another solid financial performance in the 2017/18 financial year, posting record sales and profits.
 The Group also reached a number of important milestones on the road to fulfilling its growth strategy through the continued launch of advanced new products, further expanding market access, and connecting consumers to Sonova through powerful eSolutions.

-The launch of the unique SWORD™ (Sonova Wireless One Radio Digital) Made For All wireless chip sets a new industry benchmark: it provides direct connectivity to almost any cell phone, enabling hands-free calling, connection with televisions and other consumer electronic devices, and laying the foundation for a range of eSolutions.
+The launch the unique SWORD™ (Sonova Wireless One Radio Digital) Made For All wireless chip sets a new industry benchmark: it provides direct connectivity to almost any cell phone, enabling hands-free calling, connection with televisions and other consumer electronic devices, and laying the foundation for a range of eSolutions.

 We have made significant progress with integrating AudioNova, acquired in 2016, into Sonova’s retail business, accelerating the implementation of our vertically integrated business model.
 Additional details about this and other developments are available in the “Strategy and businesses” section of this report.